Eight Practical Tips for Coping With Anxiety

-When you’re in the midst of a panic attack it¹s easy to feel like your symptoms are a signal for something bigger.
+When you’re in the middle of a panic attack, it’s easy to feel like your symptoms are a signal for something bigger.
 Often panic attacks come with physical symptoms such as chest pains or nausea.
-While it¹s tempting to search online to see what¹s going on, don’t.
+While it’s tempting to search online to see what’s going on – don’t.

 HALT - Are you Hungry, Angry, Lonely or Tired?